Othmaneelmo/PasswordManager/documentation/Project Overview.md

 * nextBytes fills the salt array with secure random values.

-next we encode the salt to be able to store it, we use Base64 encoding:
+Next we encode the salt to be able to store it, we use Base64 encoding:

 Salts are binary data, so we need to store them in a readable format:
 ```java